DreamworldSolutions/dw-dialog/README.md

 | --dw-dialog-header-padding | padding of header area |
 | --dw-dialog-header-line-height | line height of heder container |
 | --dw-dialog-header-before-height | default height of heder container |

+## Classes to be used when extending DwDialog class

+- mdc-dialog__title - For header's style
+- mdc-dialog__content - For content's style
+- mdc-dialog__actions - For footer's style